SOCIETE GENERALE and RISK.NET

-Bringing a breadth of unique experience and knowledge on today’s fragile global economic system, Lord Hammond will join live to discuss the critical topics of reflation, climate change, sovereign debt implications and Brexit one year on, during an interview with Societe Generale’s Group Chief Economist.
+Bringing a breadth of unique experience and knowledge on today’s fragile global economic system, Lord Hammond will join live to discuss the critical topics of reflation, climate change, sovereign debt implications and Brexit nine months on, during an interview with Societe Generale’s Group Chief Economist.

 THE FRENCH ELECTIONS & THE IMPACT ON FINANCIAL MARKETS

 An independent expert’s insights and overview on the 2022 French Presidential Election and the impact on financial markets.
 As an advisor to Presidents, Prime Ministers and politicians around the world, including France, Dominique is brilliantly placed to provide a behind-the-scenes perspective on the implications of a French presidential change or re-election.